The Best Toaster Oven

 They all did an adequate job, but the Hamilton Beach Easy Reach Oven stood out.
 The cheese melted like it had been freshly baked, and the bottom got a nice crisp without drying out.
 We’d invest in one of these just so we never have to eat soggy microwaved leftovers again.
 In contrast, the Black and Decker melted the cheese quickly, but the bottom still felt a little limp and undercooked.

-All of our budget picks were easy enough to operate in this test — we just set the temperature and the timer and put the pizza slices in.
-However, the lack of a preheating indicator an unwelcome element of mystery to this test.
+All of our budget picks were easy enough to operate in this test — we just set the temperature to 350 and put two pizza slices in each oven.
+None of them had a preheating indicator like the more expensive models; their manuals just recommended waiting five to ten minutes, which we found added an unwelcome element of mystery to this test.
 Was the toaster ready now?
 Did it need a few more minutes?
 The guessing game wasn’t a huge inconvenience, but it's part of the tradeoff for budget toasters.

 If you just want to do some basic toasting and reheating without turning on your full-sized oven, these budget picks will do just fine.
 But you should know there’s a limit to what these cheaper toaster ovens can do.
-When we tried to make frozen mac and cheese, their baking pans warped after about 10 minutes, lifting one side of the plastic container closer to the heating coils and filling our kitchen with a sour plastic smell.
+For one, the baking pans that were included were extremely thin and ill-suited for longer cooking times.
+We found this out the hard way when we tried to make frozen mac and cheese.
+The pans warped after about 10 minutes at 375 degrees, lifting one side of the plastic container closer to the heating coils and filling our kitchen with a sour plastic smell.
 If you’re planning on using your oven for more time-consuming meals, you’re better off investing a bit more money.

 For our midrange toasters, we baked cookies to test temperature precision.

 We expected a little more out of this tier of toasters, which ranged from $80 to $150.
 For that money, you get convection technology that promises more consistent heating throughout the oven.
 (The Panasonic Flash Xpress is the exception; instead of convection technology, it uses “double infrared heating,” which causes it to glow brightly while it cooks.)
-We expected these convection ovens to heat our food more accurately, and we wanted setup to be pretty straightforward — if we’re paying $100 or more for a toaster, it shouldn’t be a hassle to use.
+We expected these convection ovens to give us more accurate temperatures, and we wanted setup to be pretty straightforward — if we’re paying $100 or more for a toaster, it shouldn’t be a hassle to use.

 To give these toasters a challenge, we baked batches of six Toll House chocolate chip cookies in each.
-We chose cookies because they’re a little more delicate and challenging for convection heating — we’d be able to tell immediately if it was just a glorified fan.
+We chose cookies because they’re a little more delicate and challenging for convection heating — we’d be able to tell immediately if it was just a glorified fan that would scorch our meals or if it actually helped food cook quicker and more evenly.
 After all, there’s no hiding the disappointment of a hard, dried out cookie.

 Essentially an oven with a series of fans inside, convection heating works by moving the hot air around to keep temperatures consistent around the oven.
 This does cook your food faster, so a good rule of thumb is to reduce the temperature by about 25 degrees, and start checking in with about a quarter of the time left.
 You also run the risk of your food drying your out, so be careful with desserts like cakes and souffles.

 We loved the Breville Mini Smart Oven almost instantly.
 It has a dial that allows you to access preset cooking modes for things like toast, pizza, and — conveniently for us — cookies.
-Other models had fewer presets and simply weren’t as easy to operate as the Breville.
+Presets aren’t a guarantee of quality, but the Breville’s proved useful and intuitive at every step.
+If we wanted to make toast, for instance, it would then prompt us for the number of slices.
+That specificity allowed its heating coils to target specific areas of the oven, producing results that were consistently better than its competition.
 The Panasonic seemed more interested in its retro appearance than thoughtful features, forcing us to turn the machine off if we wanted to change some settings.
-And the Oster Large Digital Countertop looked more like a microwave, but was one of the least convenient machines we tested — so much for not being a hassle.
+And the Oster Large Digital Countertop looked more like a microwave, but was one of the least convenient machines we tested, forcing us to click down from thirty minutes to seven as its preheating method.
+So much for not being a hassle.

 Of our four midrange picks, the Breville and Krups baked perfect batches of chocolate chip cookies.
 Each cookie was the same consistency and temperature regardless of where they were on the tray: Corners and center cookies were soft and gooey in the middle with a nice crisp on the outside.
 For a couple hours, our testers were the envy of the office.

 Other models didn’t fare as well.
-We ran into the same problems with the Panasonic Flash Xpress that we had in our toast test: The cookies were more a little more cooked and dried out in the back than the front.
-And while the retro aesthetic was undeniably cool, it clearly sacrificed some functionality to get there.
+We ran into the same problems with the Panasonic Flash Xpress that we had in our toast test: The cookies were a little more cooked and dried out in the back where the heating elements were concentrated, and while the retro aesthetic was undeniably cool, it clearly sacrificed some functionality to get there.
 For example, it uses a temperature scale based on Celsius, increasing in intervals of 20 degrees Celsius.
 So it only has an option for 355 instead of the 350 our directions required.
 That wasn’t a huge deal, but what if we had a recipe that needed 400 degrees?
 We’d be forced to choose between 390 and 425, a weird game to have to play with your toaster oven when most other toasters offered more precise settings.

 Freshly made pizza helped us test the power of our high-end picks.